robocorp/robotframework-lsp/robotframework-ls/docs/faq.md

 https://github.com/robocorp/robotframework-lsp/issues/350#issuecomment-842506969

-How to use the Scratchpad?
+How to use the Interactive Console?
 ---------------------------

 Note: only available for VSCode.

-The `Scratchpad` may be started using the `Robot Framework: Start Scratchpad` action.
+The `Interactive Console` may be started using the `Robot Framework: Start Interactive Console` action.
-Note that its scope will be based on the currently opened `.robot` or `.resource` file (if a `.robot` or `.resource` is not opened, the `Scratchpad` will not be opened).
+Note that its scope will be based on the currently opened `.robot` or `.resource` file (if a `.robot` or `.resource` is not opened, the `Interactive Console` will not be opened).

-Alternatively it's also possible to start the `Scratchpad` and send the contents of a given section to it using the `Scratchpad` code-lens, which should automatically open it and send the initial contents for execution.
+Alternatively it's also possible to start the `Interactive Console` and send the contents of a given section to it using the `Run in Interactive Console` code-lens, which should automatically open it and send the initial contents for execution.

-When the `Scratchpad` is opened, an initial task will be considered running.
+When the `Interactive Console` is opened, an initial task will be considered running.
 At this point, it's possible to either send full sections (such as `*** Settings ***` or `*** Keyword ***`) or evaluate Keywords line by line.